 The above is by no means a comprehensive list of mentalism techniques.
 We’ll talk a little further down about some valuable resources with information for practicing these techniques.
 For now, let’s move on and talk about some devices that you might use in your mentalism work.

 Mentalism differs from many traditional magic acts in that it doesn’t generally require a lot of complicated props.
 Just a lot of hard work and practice.
 You shouldn’t go and spend a ton of money right away, but if you do want to add a few helpful mentalism devices to your toolkit then consider some of the ones mentioned below.

 What is a Magic Wallet and Should You Get One?

-A magic wallet is a device that could be used to accomplish any number of mentalism effects.
-Think of it like the Swiss Army Knife of props.
+A magic wallet is a device that could be used to accomplish any number of mental effects.
+Think of it as the Swiss Army Knife of props.
 The right magic wallet could help you accomplish any number of different effects.
 It’s got all the little secrets you need in order to peek, sneak, and read your participants.

 What is a Nail Writer?

-Check out this one on Amazon.
+Check out these on Amazon.
 These can really help you get out of a situation that you may have misread.
-If you made a mistake and need to course correct, then having a nail writer can allow you to secretly reveal that you had planned to get it wrong the first time on purpose because this was the real secret all along.
+If you made a mistake and need to course-correct, then having a nail writer can allow you to secretly reveal that you had planned to get it wrong the first time on purpose because this was the real secret all along.

 What are Loops?

 Working with loops requires practice like anything else.
 But fortunately, these tricks may come a little bit easier than some of the others since the loops do most of the work.
-To really master the illusion of this, you should be sure to practice the before, middle, and after carefully.
+To really master the illusion of this, you should be sure to practice the before, middle, and aftercare.

 Learn the Performative Techniques of Mentalism